luozm/helper/content/authors/yu/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Pittsburgh
+- name: School of Computing and Information, University of Pittsburgh
   url: "http://sci.pitt.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio:
+bio: In general, I use both qualitative and quantitative methods to explores how web search could support users to achieve their information needs and promote fairness in education and healthcare.

 interests:
-- Natural Language Processing
+- Human Information Behavior
+- Human-Computer Interaction
-- Knowledge Representation
+- User Experience
-- Machine Learning in Health Informatics
+- Health Information Seeking
+- Web Analytics

 education: